mitali72/mitali72.github.io/_pages/internships.md

         <div class = "text">
             <h3>Microsoft: May'22 - July'22</h3>
             <p> I worked with Digital Security and Resilience team at Microsoft India on intelligent attribution of control failures.
-My work involved querying millions of data records for dynamic feature extraction, designing and implementation of a scoring heuristic and finally deployment on a queue triggered Azure Function App.
-Recently, I also wrote a <a href="https://www.ee.iitb.ac.in/course/~eesa/blogs/EEntern/eeb1.html" style="color:#ff2957;">blog </a> on my interview and internship experiences for EE Student Association website.
+My work involved querying millions of data records for dynamic feature extraction, designing and implementing a scoring heuristic, and finally, deployment on a queue-triggered Azure Function App.
+I recently wrote a <a href="https://www.ee.iitb.ac.in/course/~eesa/blogs/EEntern/eeb1.html" style="color:#ff2957;">blog </a> on my interview and internship experiences for EE Student Association website.
             </p>
         </div>
     </div>